alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * making sure that staff and partners are familiar with the service through demos and help with digital transactions – you need to train staff well so that they are able to help users and don’t lead them back to more traditional channels
 * preparing staff (and unions) as early as possible for the adjustments to working practices that channel shift will cause

-This [case study](/service-manual/communications/hmrc-case-study-4.pdf) (PDF) about the HMRC Cross Tax Strategy outlines the ways they work with staff and partner organisations to encourage the use of their digital channels.
+This [case study](/service-manual/assets/documents/hmrc-case-study-4.pdf) (PDF, 150KB) about the HMRC Cross Tax Strategy outlines the ways they work with staff and partner organisations to encourage the use of their digital channels.

 ###5.
 Reward digital users by: